x032205/svelte-qrcode/README.md

 You can download the QR code as an SVG file by using an anchor tag that initiates the download.
 To enable this functionality, set the `dispatchDownloadLink` property to `true` and listen for the `downloadLinkGenerated` event to retrieve the download URL.

-You should also add the `download` attribute to the anchor tag to specify the filename for the downloaded file.
+Add the `download` attribute to the anchor tag to specify the filename for the downloaded file.

 Additionally, include the `target="_blank"` attribute in the anchor tag to open the download in a new tab.